+No. Not all.
 Credit card debt, personal loans and medical expenses are dischargeable in bankruptcy.
 Taxes, alimony and child support orders, student loans, debts for willful and malicious injuries inflicted upon another person, debts obtained fraudulently and several other types of debts are not affected.
-Creditors to whom you have given collateral (e.g., a mortgage on your house, or a lien on your car) will not, generally speaking, be affected by bankruptcy.
+Creditors to whom you have given collateral (e.g., a mortgage on your house, or a lien on your car) will not be significantly affected by bankruptcy.
+If you keep paying the loan you will be able to keep the collateral.